'Dr. Oz' appearance was 'real and honest conversation,' Leechburg chief's wife says

 Danielle Reinke, the estranged wife of suspended Leechburg police Chief Mike Diebold, has no regrets about appearing on “The Dr. Oz Show.”

-“I am proud of what was put on there (the show) because it was a real and honest conversation and it was my story,” Reinke told the Tribune-Review after her interview with Dr. Oz aired Thursday.
+“I am proud of what was put on there (the show) because it was a real and honest conversation and it was my story,” Reinke told the Tribune-Review after her interview with Dr. Mehmet Oz aired Thursday.

 “I am pleased with the segment.
 It wasn't twisted.”